JermellB/restagraph/README.md

 `GET /schema/v1?name=<name of resource>` will return the description of a single resource, as a JSON object.

-## What goes in the database

-Objects/resources are defined with the label `rgResource`; their name becomes the label used to create their nodes in the database.

-Their attributes are defined as objects with the label `rgAttribute`, linked to the `rgResource` node via the `hasAttribute` relationship.
-This is partly because it's the best fit with the graph model, and partly because it enables me to add attributes to the attributes later, such as `MIMEtype` or `mandatory`.
-Attributes themselves have attributes; this is possible because they're implemented as nodes themselves.
-Currently-defined attribute-attributes:

-- `description` - a plain-text description of the attribute.
-Useful for clarifying its meaning and intended use.
-- `vals` - a comma-separated list of acceptable values for this attribute.
-Basically turns an attribute into an enumerated type.
-    - note that the separator is _comma_, not comma-space, i.e. "true,false" for a boolean.

-*Note:* attribute names must be in lowercase, due to the way this system handles them.
-I hope to lift this restriction in future.

-The third element is relationships between `rgResource` objects.
-These are implemented as regular Neo4J relationships, and define the relationships that can be created from one resource instance to another.

-Lastly, `rgSchemas` and `rgSchemaVersions` are used for managing schemas.

-It's recommended not to define any schema objects with names starting with `rg`.

 ## The API it generates

 HTTP return codes are used to indicate success or error, and the Content-type header is set according to whether text or JSON is being returned.
 As a rule, JSON will be returned on success, and plain text for anything else.
 The one salient exception is when deleting a resource or relationship, where the MIME-type is "text/plain" and the return code is `NO CONTENT`.